gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 - **The indexing process is taking a very long time**

     The more data present in your GitLab instance, the longer the indexing process takes.
-You might want to try adjusting the BATCH sizes for asynchronous indexing to help speed up the process.

 - **No new data is added to the Elasticsearch index when I push code**